felicianotech/jekyll/docs/_docs/continuous-integration/circleci.md

 ### HTML Proofer

-With your site built, it's useful to run test to check for valid HTML, broken links, etc. There's a few tools out there but [HTML Proofer][5] is popular amongst Jekyll users.
+With your site built, it's useful to run tests to check for valid HTML, broken links, etc. There's a few tools out there but [HTML Proofer][5] is popular amongst Jekyll users.
 We'll run it in the `test` phase with a few preferred flags.
 Check out the `html-proofer` [README][6] for all available flags, or run `htmlproofer --help` locally.

 [5]: https://github.com/gjtorikian/html-proofer
 [6]: https://github.com/gjtorikian/html-proofer/blob/master/README.md#configuration